-The Federal Housing Administration (FHA) offers home buyers and owners a number of benefits through their FHA loan program.
-Popular among first-time home buyers, an FHA loan makes home buying more affordable because these loans can serve the needs of customers with low to moderate income levels and they are insured by the U.S. government.
+The Federal Housing Administration (FHA) offers home buyers and owners many benefits through the FHA loan program.
+Popular among first-time home buyers, an FHA loan makes home buying more affordable because these loans can serve the needs of customers with low to moderate incomes.

 Once you have an FHA loan, you may also benefit from an FHA Streamline Refinance to help you save money on interest, change your loan term, and more.